Frequently Asked Questions

 Depending on your setup, you may receive:

 • Medication dose reminders — When a scheduled routine slot asks you to give or confirm a dose.
+On iOS, the first reminder may use Time Sensitive delivery.

 • Timer alerts — When a countdown reaches important points (for example, when it’s time to consider re-administering medication after an interval).